glmquint/RottenMovies/DatasetPy/MongodbAnalytic.md

 ])

   ```
- ### Return the division of the user in terms of generation
+ ### Return the population of the user in terms of generation
 ```js

     db.user.aggregate([